Semitone: Minor second

 Melodically, this interval is very frequently used, and is of particular importance in cadences.
-In the perfect and deceptive cadences it appears as a resolution of the leading-tone to the tonic.
+In the authentic and deceptive cadences it appears as a resolution of the leading tone to the tonic.
 In the plagal cadence, it appears as the falling of the subdominant to the mediant.
-It also occurs in many forms of the imperfect cadence, wherever the tonic falls to the leading-tone.
+It also occurs in many forms of the imperfect cadence, wherever the tonic falls to the leading tone.

 Harmonically, the interval usually occurs as some form of dissonance or a nonchord tone that is not part of the functional harmony.
 It may also appear in inversions of a major seventh chord, and in many added tone chords.

-Harmonic minor second in J. S. Bach's Prelude in C major from the WTC, book 1, mm.
-7–9.
-The minor second may be viewed as a suspension of the B resolving into the following A minor seventh chord.

 In unusual situations, the minor second can add a great deal of character to the music.
 For instance, Frédéric Chopin's Étude Op.
 25, No. 5 opens with a melody accompanied by a line that plays fleeting minor seconds.
 These are used to humorous and whimsical effect, which contrasts with its more lyrical middle section.
 This eccentric dissonance has earned the piece its nickname: the "wrong note" étude.
-This kind of usage of the minor second appears in many other works of the Romantic period, such as Modest Mussorgsky's Ballet of the Unhatched Chicks.
+This kind of usage of the minor second appears in many other works of the Romantic period, such as Modest Mussorgsky's "Ballet of the Unhatched Chicks" from Pictures at an Exhibition.
 More recently, the music to the movie Jaws exemplifies the minor second.

-In other temperaments

-In just intonation a 16:15 minor second arises in the C major scale between B & C and E & F, and is "the sharpest dissonance found in the [major] scale."